Shopify/polaris/polaris.shopify.com/content/updates/typography-updates.md

 ---

 This is an Alpha release of the new type system.
 That means we’re making the new Text component and Figma text styles available to use but there could still be significant changes made.
-Our goal is to share the work so that you can: understand what’s changing, start using the type updates, and provide feedback to help us improve.
+Our goal is to share the work so that you can: **understand what’s changing**, **start using the typography updates**, and **provide feedback to help us improve.**

 Ready to learn what’s changing?
 Let’s dive in!